alanchrissantony/Ecommerce-ShoppingCart/README.md

 ## Features

-The application displays a virtual store that contains virtual products and contact information.
+The application displays a virtual store that contains virtual products.

 Users can do the following: